 In addition to birding, learn a bit of history in the mining towns of Bisbee and Tubac.
 Sample regional wines as we enjoy fun and local restaurants.
 While we can’t promise to be back for the Casa’s famous pies every afternoon, it is certainly our intention!
 We aim for great birding days afield, but this tour is paced so you can enjoy the inn and all its charms.

 You can do as much or as little as you wish!
 If you would like a longer break, we suggest you add on some extra time in Tucson to continue to enjoy the area’s saguaros, sunshine, Mexican restaurants, art galleries, and museums.

 - Visit hotspots like Ramsey and Miller Canyons, the feeders at Ash Canyon, the San Pedro River, and more

 - Marvel at the spectacle of tens of thousands of overwintering Sandhill Cranes!
 Watch them fly in to roost at sunset and also observe them feeding during the day

-- Experience prime time for finding a good number and variety of wintering raptors in the Sulphur Springs Valley around Whitewater Draw, including Ferruginous Hawk and up to four species of falcons.
+- Experience prime time for finding a good number and variety of wintering raptors in the Sulphur Springs Valley around Whitewater Draw, including Ferruginous Hawk and up to four species of falcon

-- Sparrows abound; one a small pond had three species of longspurs!
+- Sparrows abound; once a small pond had three species of longspurs!

-- Find hummingbirds, including Rivoli’s, Costa’s, Broad-billed, Anna’s, Blue-throated Mountain Gem and hopes for the Violet-crowned Hummingbird that often overwinters at Audubon’s Paton Center for Birds
+- Find hummingbirds, including Rivoli’s, Costa’s, Broad-billed, Anna’s, Blue-throated Mountain Gem and hopes for the Violet-crowned Hummingbird that often overwinter at Audubon’s Paton Center for Birds

 - Meet local experts from the Southeastern Arizona Bird Observatory and learn about their research